Gujarat: Unlockdown impact

 Researchers Rajjib Acharya and Akash Porwal from the Population Council, New Delhi, write in the introduction to their report: “The main value of our study is the State and district ranking provided to policymakers to prioritise resource allocation and devise effective mitigation and reconstruction strategies for affected populations.
 Additionally, vulnerability in the era of COVID-19 is more than the risk of contracting the disease.
 A person or group might not be vulnerable at the beginning of the pandemic, but could subsequently become vulnerable depending on government response.”

-In the early days of the pandemic, Ahmedabad was the hardest hit in Gujarat, reporting a staggering number of cases on a daily basis.
-It was not unexpected, therefore, that once the State started unlocking the disease should start rapidly spreading to the districts, riding on the back of inter-district movement.
-The industrial zones and textile and diamond cutting hubs are badly affected.
+In the early days of the pandemic, Ahmedabad was the hardest hit in Gujarat.
+It was not unexpected that once the State started unlocking the disease should start spreading to the districts, riding on the back of inter-district movement.
 Surat has been declared a hotspot after reporting 9,709 cases and 269 deaths.
 The districts showing high incidence are Vadodara (3,610 cases), Rajkot (1,017), Mehsana (580), Bharuch (590), Bhavnagar (487), Amreli (230) and Dahod (251).
 Of the two predominantly tribal districts, the Dangs, which earlier had no cases, now reports eight, and Chota Udaipur has 98.